 Schwab’s “Stock Slices” are more limited than the fractional shares offered by some companies.
 Schwab allows you to invest in up to 10 companies at once with “slices” that cost as little as $5 each.
 But the companies must be part of the S&P 500.

 Schwab made major news when it eliminated commissions on trades and acquired TD Ameritrade.
-It will be interesting to watch how Schwab chooses to merge its products and services with TD Ameritrade in the next few years.
+It will be interesting to watch how Schwab continues to merge its products and services with TD Ameritrade.